 If you and your partner have already created a wedding timeline, moving forward with the rest of the wedding planning will be more manageable.

 There you are lovelies!
-Decisions To Make Right After Getting Engaged!
+What To Do After Getting Engaged!